Yuan-Meng/personal_website_2.0/content/about.md

 </div>

-Hi, I'm Yuan, a machine learning engineer at DoorDash working on search ranking and query understanding.
-In my former life as a computational cognitive scientist, I studied common sense causal and social reasoning, for which I received a PhD from Berkeley in 2022.
+Hi, I'm Yuan, a machine learning engineer at Pinterest, working on ads L2 ranking.
+Before this, I spent my first 2.5 years out of school at DoorDash, working on all things search (L1/L2 ranking, query understanding, autocomplete — you name it 🤪).
+There, I learned to be an engineer and made great friends.
+In my former life as a computational cognitive scientist, I studied common sense causal and social reasoning, earning a Ph.D. from Berkeley in 2022.

 My passions in life: Machine learning (ranking, generative models), cognitively inspired AI, climbing, metal guitar, hot pot, and cats 🐱.